Ranks of the Civil Air Patrol: Cadet Master Sergeant

-The grade of Cadet Master Sergeant (C/MSgt) is the seventh enlisted grade of the Civil Air Patrol cadet program.
+The grade of Cadet Master Sergeant (C/MSgt)(C/E-7) is the sixth achievement of the Civil Air Patrol cadet program.
 At this point a Cadet becomes a Senior NCO and may be given the billet of First Sergeant, at which time a diamond is placed on the grade insignia.

+This rank was referred to as the "Charles A. Lindbergh achievement" prior to 2019, when a re-examination of Lindbergh revealed he didn't match with Civil Air Patrol's Core Values.
+It was then, and is now called Achievement 5.
+The name is reserved for future aerospace pioneers.
+This achievement is also considered a "Senior NCO" or shortly, "S-NCO".

-Cadet master sergeants are to be referred to as "Sergeant" by other cadets and "Cadet" or "Sergeant" by Senior Members.
+Cadet Master Sergeants are to be referred to as "Sergeant" or "Cadet" by other cadets and Senior Members.

 Cadet Senior Master Sergeant

-The grade of Cadet Senior Master Sergeant (C/SMSgt) is the eighth enlisted grade of the Civil Air Patrol cadet program.
+The grade of Cadet Senior Master Sergeant (C/SMSgt) (C/E-8) is the seventh achievement of the Civil Air Patrol cadet program.
 At this rank a cadet may serve as a first sergeant.
 However, it is not uncommon for a senior master sergeant to be a flight sergeant.
 Rarely, but in the event that there is a shortage of commissioned officers a Senior NCO may act as a Flight Commander, commanding a group of cadets numbering usually from 8-20.

 The grade accompanies the General Jimmy Doolittle Achievement.

-Cadet senior master sergeants are to be referred to as "Sergeant" by other cadets and "Cadet" or "Sergeant" by Senior Members.
+Cadet Senior Master Sergeants are to be referred to as "Sergeant" or "Cadet" by other cadets and Senior Members.